php-fig/fig-standards/accepted/PSR-15-request-handlers.md

 ### 1.3 Generating Responses

-It is RECOMMENDED that any middleware or request handler that generates a response will either compose a prototype of a PSR-7 `ResponseInterface` or a factory capable of generating a `ResponseInterface` instance in order to prevent dependence on a specific HTTP message implementation.
+It is RECOMMENDED that any middleware or request handler that generates a response will either compose a prototype of a PSR-7 `ResponseInterface` or make use of a factory capable of generating a `ResponseInterface` instance in order to prevent dependence on a specific HTTP message implementation.

 ### 1.4 Handling Exceptions